 5. How old do I have to be to stop having a pelvic examination?

 d.
 Never too old

-Answer: D. In Dr. Chapman’s opinion, women should never stop having pelvic exams.
+Answer: D. Women should never stop having pelvic exams.

 How did you do?